jcalixte/rnrps/article/article.md

 This is a perfect opportunity to see how to build live data syncs in a mobile app with CouchDb.
 Of course, there are many more use cases with these two technologies but it is a good start.

 Thanks to CouchDb, we do not need to build any backend!
-At the end, we will have a React Native app connected to a local CouchDb database.
+In the end, we will have a React Native app connected to a local CouchDb database.
 With this game, we can focus on the essential parts: the live sync & update on our React component.
 Feel free to explore components to understand how it is displayed.
 Let's get ready!

 ## 1. Overview